 1 – Herculiner HCL1B7 Brush-on Bed Liner

-It is a skid-resistant formula that protects your truck bed from rust and corrosion and offers a perfect seal to prevent moisture damage.
+It’s a skid-resistant formula that protects your truck bed from rust and corrosion and offers a perfect seal to prevent moisture damage.
 Not only that, but you are also protected against chemicals, solvents and even gas.

 - Creates a strong adhesive bond to many surfaces so you can get the most use out of it.

-- Provides a perfect and tight seal.
+- You’ll find it provides a perfect and tight seal.